 - Apply online at www.park.edu/apply or complete a printed application form at the Campus Center location.
 Online students will submit an online application. - 2.
-At the time of application a \$25 application fee (non-refundable) must be submitted. - Transfer students must submit official transcripts of all previous college work to: Park University Office of the Registrar Campus Box 27 8700 NW River Park Drive Parkville, MO 64152 nternational Students with F-1 Visas, entering the USA for the first time to study at a US university/college, are not eligible for Park Distance Learning & Accelerated Programs and may only attend the Parkville Daytime Campus Center (see page 66).
-Admission standards for International Students with F-1 visas (in addition to those already covered) transferring from another US university/college are:
+At the time of application a \$25 application fee (non-refundable) must be submitted. - Transfer students must submit official transcripts of all previous college work to: Park University Office of the Registrar Campus Box 27 8700 NW River Park Drive Parkville, MO 64152

+International Nonimmigrant Students